kazimanzurrashid/aws-lambda-update-action/README.md

 This action updates a given lambda.
 It is very lightweight comparing to others, it uses the upcoming AWS Node SDK 3 which only pulls lambda client to update the lambda code.

 The AWS Account needs to have the `"lambda:UpdateFunctionCode"` permission.

 ## Inputs

 ### `zip-file`

-**Required** The zip location, this is the only required argument of this action.
-It reads the AWS configuration from parameters, if not specified then it fallbacks to `env` section.
+**Required**.
+The zip location, this is the only required argument of this action.

 ### `lambda-name`

-**Optional** if not specified. it takes the zip file base name as lambda name. (e.g. if the zip file is `my_lambda.zip` it would update `my_lambda`)
+_Optional_.
+If not specified. it takes the zip file base name as lambda name. (e.g. if the zip file is `my_lambda.zip` it would update `my_lambda` lambda)

 ### `publish`